DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 ### Adjusting Maximum Request Size
 As of Werkzeug 3.1, the setting for `max_form_memory_size` is 500,000 bytes.
-Since Cadenza sends the payload as `multipart/form` data, this default setting may prove to be too low to accomodate the data sent from Cadenza, resulting in an _HTTP 413 Payload Too Large_ error.
+Since disy Cadenza sends the payload as `multipart/form` data, this default setting may prove to be too low to accomodate the data sent from disy Cadenza, resulting in an _HTTP 413 Payload Too Large_ error.

 The setting can be adjusted via the Flask app properties:
 ```python